On Learning to Summarize with Large Language Models as References: Conclusion

 \section{Conclusion}

-In this work, we study a new learning setting of text summarization models where the large language models are set to be the reference.
-For this setting, we leverage the LLM-based evaluation methods to guide the model training through contrastive learning.
-We empirically demonstrate the efficiency and effectiveness of our proposed training method, as we show that smaller summarization models can achieve similar performance as LLMs under LLM-based evaluation.
-We believe our findings shed light on the direction of applying the LLMs to the entire development loop (i.e., training-validation-evaluation) of smaller, task-specific NLP models, which has the potential of providing a balance between model performance and computational cost.
+In this work, we study a learning setting of text summarization models where the LLMs are set to be the reference.
+For this setting, we leverage the LLM-based evaluation methods to guide the model training through contrastive learning and empirically demonstrate the efficiency and effectiveness of our methods.
+Furthermore, we conduct human evaluation and meta-analysis regarding the reliability of LLM-based evaluation, which reveals its benefits as better training references and its limitations in terms of the alignment with human evaluation.
+We believe our findings shed light on the direction of reliably applying the LLMs to the entire development loop (i.e., training-validation-evaluation) of smaller, task-specific NLP models, which has the potential to provide a balance between model performance and computational cost.